KamQuoss/tip-calculator-app-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Regex expressions](https://regexr.com/) - This come in handy to build pattern expression for input fields
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Form validation article](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) - This is good, technical article which helped me understand native html form validation.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**